betalantz/validations_station/README.md

 - `rails db:seed`
 - `rails c`

-_Note: If you need to reseed your database, be sure to run `rake db:seed:replant` so as not to create duplicte records._
+_Note: If you need to reseed your database, be sure to run `rake db:seed:replant` so as not to create duplicate records._

 ## Model Associations
 The migrations and models are already done for you, and associations should be as follows: